HomeLatest NewsEnterprise ITVMware Cloud gets leg up, bolstering security and streamlining operations

 Register Now →

-1. Customer Managed: Customers can deploy VMware Cloud in their own or with colocation partners.
+1. Customer Managed: Customers can deploy VMware Cloud in their own data centers or with colocation partners.

 2. VMware Managed: This includes VMware Cloud on AWS, which offers a combined hardware and software service.
 Also, VMware Cloud on Equinix Metal allows customers to opt for software and hardware separately.